tomeryeh/demo/chat/tutorial.103.md

 Given a room name, this method will create a new [KuzzleDocument](http://kuzzleio.github.io/sdk-documentation/#kuzzledocument) and persist it in Kuzzle.

-Once the object is persisted, on the callback, it adds the a new matching ChatRoom object to the internal list.
+Once the object is persisted, on the callback, it adds a new matching ChatRoom object to the internal list.

 #### activeRoom and unactiveRoom methods

 These methods allow to toggle a given chat room active state to let the user join or quit it.

-When quiting a room, if the user was the last subscriber, the room is automatically deleted from Kuzzle.
+When quitting a room, if the user was the last subscriber, the room is automatically deleted from Kuzzle.

 ## Handling the presentation logic

-Instead of binding a single chat room to our template, we can now use our new ChatRoomList model object and add the few helpers that will trigger the new actions.
+Instead of binding a single chat room to our template, we can now use our new ChatRoomList model object and add few helpers that will trigger new actions.

 ```javascript
 .controller('KuzzleChatController', ['$scope', 'ChatRoom', 'ChatRoomList', function ($scope, ChatRoom, ChatRoomList) {